ramcharan2410/NodeJS-Quiz-App-AltStack-Soft-Solutions-Task/README.md

    `nodemon server.js`

-5. Start the Live Server of the HTML in the root directory.
+5. Start the Live Server of the HTML from the root directory.

 ## Languages Used